Owner, Yoga Teacher and Therapist

 Satu and her Authentic Flow Tribe run 50h, 100h and 200h-teacher trainings and advanced teacher trainings (we are a Yoga Alliance RYS200 & RYS300 school ) all over the world and have hosted people from Finland, Sweden, Norway, Denmark, USA, Tunisia, Mexico, Canada, China, Germany,Australia etc. You can stay updated on her webpage and Facebook: Satu Tuomela+ Instagram Satuyoga.

-Satu is currently studying devotional contemplative tantra with Sally Kempton and She will also become a movement therapist in 2018.
-Satu is a Kali devotee and honors her daily sadhana with passion (even with a one year old baby <3 )
+Satu is currently studying devotional contemplative tantra with Sally Kempton and is a recently qualified movement therapist.
+Satu is a Kali devotee and honors her daily sadhana with passion.

 Yoga Teacher and Therapist